WHAT IS IN THIS LEAFLET

 - heart disease

-- medical conditions which lower your resistance to diseases.
+- problems with your immune system or medical conditions which lower your resistance to diseases.

 Taking other medicines